mbhagwan/mbhagwan.github.io/excel_skills_for_business_essentials.md

 by: Coursera | Macquarie University<br>

 ### Course learning objectives
-* Use Excel tools, formulas, and functions to clean and prepare data for analysis.
+* Learn the essentials of Microsoft Excel
-* Use Named Ranges and Tables to automate your analysis.
+* Expertly navigate the Excel user interface, perform basic calculations with formulas and functions, professionally format spreadsheets, and create visualizations of data through charts and graphs
-* Understand the different types of data in Excel and use appropriate functions to work with them.
+* Solve a broad range of business problems as you apply the Excel skills and techniques you learn along the way
-* Use logical and lookup functions to transform and categorise data.
+* Practice your Excel skills while discovering new and useful productivity features of Excel for a variety of business contexts

 <hr>
 <details>